Aquafina-water-bottle/jp-mining-note/wiki/Updating.md

 is to change the `Model` at the top right hand corner to something else, and then switching back to `JP Mining Note`.

-[^1]:
-     As of writing this (2022/09/06).
-Hopefully in the future, there will be a `refresh` button in Yomichan itself to avoid all this trouble.

 * **WARNING**: <br>
   Doing the above WILL clear all the fields that you previously had, unless there is a matching field in that other card.